How stomach cancer is diagnosed

 - the cancer has spread to another part of the body such as the liver or lungs

-The majority of stomach cancers are at stage 3 or 4 when diagnosed, meaning a cure is not usually possible.
+The majority of stomach cancers are at stage three or four when diagnosed, meaning a cure is not usually possible.

 There are three grades of stomach cancer:

 - low-grade – the cancer may grow slowly

 - medium-grade – the cancer may grow faster

 - high-grade – the cancer is more aggressive and likely to grow more quickly